leifadev/survival-guy/README.md

 - Some improvements

 ## Help
-You can go to the bots [wiki](https://github.com/leifadev/survival-guy/wiki) to learn everything about the bot and how to use it
+You can go to the bots [wiki](https://github.com/leifadev/survival-guy/wiki) to learn everything about the bot and how to use it.

-*Contact `vanillahow#1831` for any questions, suggestions, or concerns*
+You can contact `vanillahow#1831` for any questions, suggestions, or concerns.